dillonkearns/talks/example-driven-apis/example-driven-apis.md

 - Meaningful data structures

 ^ - Didn't even know if it was possible

 ^ - Picked a clear strategy with confidence.

-^ - I don't want to accept auto-generated data structures as the way to structure my data.
-I want to choose exactly which data structures I want, and never have the intermediary data structures exist anywhere in my app (immediately map/transform them)

 ^ - Queries aren't the first-class citizen

 ^ - CODE is!

 ^ - Code changes, code is reused, code is refactored.

 # Lesson